open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 ![Router w/ Internet Connection](images/tg-quickstart-router-internet.png)

 *  When properly connected, the lights on your router and RPi should be on or flashing.
 You should now be able to access the Community.
-If the lights are flashing, than the connection is likely working.
+If the lights are flashing, then the connection is likely working.

 ## Basic Troubleshooting